-The college shall make a reasonable effort to notify a student subject to disqualification at or near the beginning of the semester in which the disqualification will take effect but no later than the start of the Fall semester.
+The college shall make a reasonable effort to notify a student subject to disqualification at or near the beginning of the semester in which the disqualification will take effect but no later than the start of the fall semester.
 A student subject to disqualification has the right of appeal.
-An exception to disqualification may be made in the event of extreme and unusual circumstances that can be supported by evidence provided by the student.
-Requests for appeal shall be submitted to the Dean of Counseling.
+An exception to disqualification may be made in the event of extreme and unusual circumstances that can be supported by documented evidence provided by the student.
+Requests for appeal shall be submitted in writing to the COD Counseling Center and it will be reviewed by the Dean of Student Programs & Counseling Services or the Dean's designated representative.
+Disqualified students who register for classes without prior approval from the Dean will be administratively dropped from classes.